omab/django-social-auth/doc/configuration.rst

     AuthTokenRevoked        - Raised when the user revoked the access_token in the provider

-  These are a subclass of ``ValueError`` to keep backward compatibility.
+  These are subclasses of ``ValueError`` to keep backward compatibility.

 Exceptions Middleware